 In Oklahoma, my efforts include long-term, field oriented study of distributions and natural history of neomammals.
 As for fossils in this State, I am working on comprehensive surveys and field studies of the Pleistocene mammalian fauna and its paleoecological implications.

 In Utah, I am conducting field studies in the Wasatch Plateau of recent and Quaternary age montane mammals.
 The main goals of this project are to pursue investigations of immigration and extinction events on high-altitude refugia.

-Other partnerships include scientists and educators from the Chickasaw Nation, the Sam Noble Oklahoma Museum of Natural History (SNOMNH), the USDA Forest Service (Price District, Price, UT), and the Utah Division of Wildlife Resources (UDWR).
+Other partnerships include scientists and educators from the Chickasaw Nation, the Sam Noble Oklahoma Museum of Natural History (SNOMNH), the New Mexico Museum of Natural History and Science, the USDA Forest Service (Price District, Price, UT), and the Utah Division of Wildlife Resources (UDWR).
 Native and non-native scientists and educators from the USDA Forest Service and the Utah Division of Wildlife Resources demonstrate field methods used to manage the local resources and they provide insights into internships and careers as well.

 The educators at the Chickasaw Nation’s Division of Education have developed a Jr. Native Explorers club for Native youth ages K-12.
 Mentorship for the Chickasaw youth group is provided for by educators at the Chickasaw Nation, scientists and educators at OSU-CHS and SNOMNH.